On boundedness and moduli spaces of K-stable Calabi-Yau fibrations over curves: Introduction

-\begin{ack} This work was partially supported by JSPS KAKENHI 22K13887 for K.H. and JSPS KAKENHI 22J20059 (Grant-in-Aid for JSPS Fellows DC1) for M.H.
+This work was partially supported by JSPS KAKENHI 22K13887 for K.H. and JSPS KAKENHI 22J20059 (Grant-in-Aid for JSPS Fellows DC1) for M.H.
 The authors are grateful to Professors Makoto Enokizono and Yuji Odaka and Doctors Dai Imaike, Kentaro Inoue, and Kazuhiro Ito for fruitful discussions which improved Theorem \ref{modulimain}.
 The authors thank Professors J\'{a}nos Koll\'{a}r and Shou Yoshikawa for answering questions on the book \cite{kollar-moduli}.
-The authors thank Professors Caucher Birkar and Yoshonori Hashimoto and Doctor Eiji Inoue for useful comments. \end{ack}
+The authors thank Professors Caucher Birkar, Yoshonori Hashimoto, and Gang Tian and Doctor Eiji Inoue for useful comments.